martinellison/anglican_calendar/README.md

 ## Derivation of the data

-The calendar files that are input into the program are generated by the `process_data` program, which inputs calendar data extracted frm Wikipedia, as listed in the [list](https://en.wikipedia.org/wiki/List_of_Anglican_Church_calendars) of Anglican Church calendars.
-The `process_data` program only reads the wiki markup for the actual list of holy days, so that needs to be
+The calendar files that are input into the program were originally generated from calendar data extracted from
+Wikipedia, as listed in the [list](https://en.wikipedia.org/wiki/List_of_Anglican_Church_calendars) of Anglican Church calendars.

 ## Development to-do

-* see TODO in code
-  * ensure there are no saint's days in Holy Week
-  * improve error processing
-    * don't panic, send an error
-    * make error reports more friendly to users
-  * liturgical colours do not match HKSKH calendar, fix (code problem or data?)
-  * add more tests
-    * tests for Advent Sunday and St George's Day
-  * get rid of 'other' and 'description fields
-  * what is the festival class for Corpus Christi?
-  * fix scripts (make all calendars and make calendar) using spreadsheets
-* maybe
-    * add Sundays
-        * correct numbering/'Last..'
-        * cutoff before Advent/Lent (number of Sundays varies year on year)
-    * add other days such as
-        * Ember Days
-        * week of Christian Unity
-    * clashes of holy days
-        * correct processing (remove/downgrade)
-        * show explanation in report, same as calendar
-    * add other sources for links than Wikipedia (what?)
+See [todos](docs/TODO.md) for known problems and possible enhancements.